lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~
 Voucher_Response = [
     CERT_PK_D:      bstr,
     Voucher:        bstr,
 ]
 ~~~~~~~~~~~

-TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the voucher a CBOR Map (see {{p-as}})
+TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{p-as}})

 # Security Considerations  {#sec-cons}